-For patients with moderately to severely active CD, who haven't responded well to other therapies, REMICADE® may help.
+For adult patients with moderately to severely active Crohn’s who haven't responded well to other therapies, REMICADE® may help.
 REMICADE® is a biologic, which is part of a class of treatments.